samirmartins/pydaq/paper/paper.md

 which was primarily developed for experiments with empirical data, either sending and/or acquiring data using simple Graphical User Interfaces or command line, with few (or no) lines of code required, using different solutions provided by the market (NIDAQ and Arduino).
-Thus, even a reseacher working on a biological experiment, for instance, is able to use PYDAQ easily and quickly for data acquisition.
+Even a reseacher with no programming skills is able to use PYDAQ easily and quickly for data acquisition.

 In what follows it will be shown how PYDAQ can be use by any scientist, its advantages and features for